COMPUTER USE POLICIES

 without the knowledge and prior approval of the laboratory supervisors,

-at library stations without the knowledge and prior approval of
+or at library stations without the knowledge and prior approval

-Clinic.
-Only with the permission of a laboratory supervisor, library
+of the library staff.
+Only with the permission of a laboratory

 3) Academic work takes precedence over all other uses of the computer.

-permitted in USCL student computer labs, library workstations, or
+be permitted in USCL student computer labs, or library workstations,

 4) All computer users are reminded that their activities are subject